MatthewKing/DeviceId/readme.md

 ```

 Alternatively, you can just start with `DeviceId.Windows.Wmi`, as it itself references `DeviceId.Windows` and `DeviceId`.

+If you're using version 5 or below, everything is available in the [DeviceId](https://www.nuget.org/packages/DeviceId) package.

 ### Building a device identifier